daisuki3/Computer-Science/graph.md

 ```

 - Newwork Flow Problems
+graph = G
+flow graph = Gf
-G , flow grapg Gf, residual graph Gr
+residual graph = Gr
 **residual graph:find new path, can change the path pattern**
--- naive: f maximum flow  O(f*E), augmenting path can be found in O(E)
+    - naive: f maximum flow  O(f*E), augmenting path can be found in O(E)
--- tricking:
+    - tricking:
 	1. choose augmenting path with largest increase in flow
 	O(E*logCapmax) augmentations ?????????????
 O(E*logV) per augmentation
 	2. choose path with least number of edges

 - Minimum Spanning Tree:
--- **Prime's algorithm  O(E*logV) using binary heap**
+    - **Prime's algorithm  O(E*logV) using binary heap**
 The heap should order the vertices by the smallest edge-weight that connects them to
 any vertex in the partially constructed minimum spanning tree (MST) (or infinity if no such edge exists).
 at each step adding the cheapest possible edge from the tree to another vertex

--- **Kruskal's  algorithm  O(E*logE)**
+    - **Kruskal's  algorithm  O(E*logE)**
     continually to select the edges in order of smallest weight and accept an edge if it does not cause a cycle